Wolf Pack welcomes new Mission Support Group commander

 |0

-This work, Wolf Pack welcomes new Mission Support Group commander [Image 14 of 14], by SSgt Nicholas Ross, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wolf Pack welcomes new Mission Support Group commander, by 1st Lt.
+Brandon DeBlanc, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT